Automattic/wp-calypso/docs/sdk.md

 NODE_ENV=production npm run sdk -- ...
 ```

 Note: It's also possible to run the SDK command "globally" by linking within the Calypso repository with [`npm link`](https://docs.npmjs.com/cli/link).
-After running this command you can replace all invocations of `npm run sdk --` in the examples below with `calypso-sdk` and may do so from any other directory in the filesystem:
+After running this command you can replace all invocations of `npm run sdk --` in the examples below with `muriel-sdk` and may do so from any other directory in the filesystem:
 ```
-calypso-sdk --help
+muriel-sdk --help
 ```

 ## SDK modules

 SDK can be extended with modules to perform different tasks.
-Currently we have only one task; build Gutenberg extensions.
+Currently we have two tasks; build Gutenberg extensions and Notifications client.

 ### Gutenberg extensions